CasNil/meeting-calendar-ws/README.md

 For example I merged 2 components into 1 as they were better of as 1 and it made it easier to organize.

 # Future Improvements
+For future improvements I would like to implement a login function so that each user can login/create an account and save their meetings on their account.
+I would also like to make it so that when you add "Participants" to a meeting it should add the meeting into that users meetinglist, (If the user is registered with the right email).